semgrep/semgrep-docs/docs/semgrep-sc/sc-getting-started.md

     <li>Generate a file outlining the project's dependency tree by adding the following command to your build pipeline:<br />
     <pre class="language-bash">mvn dependency:tree -DoutputFile=maven_dep_tree.txt</pre>
     For specific steps to add the command into your build pipeline, refer to your CI provider's documentation.</li>
+    <li>For monorepositories or similar directory structures, create additional dependency trees per project subdirectory.
+Semgrep Supply Chain can detect and parse them all.</li>
-    <li>Run the Semgrep workflow, action, or step after the dependency tree has been generated.</li>
+    <li>Run the Semgrep workflow, action, or step after the dependency tree or trees have been generated.</li>
 </ol>

 :::caution